tiltowait/inconnu/README.md

 * **Read Message History:** Used for the reply feature
 * **Use External Emoji:** For displaying individual dice throws
 * **Use Slash Commands:** For future-proofing due to impending Discord changes

+## Troubleshooting

+**Inconnu** is currently migrating to Discord's slash command system, and there may be some minor hiccups until this process is complete. **If emojis aren't showing**, check the server/channel permissions.
+Both **Inconnu** *and* the `@everyone` role need `Use External Emoji` permissions!
+This is a hard requirement by Discord that will affect *all* bots come April 2022.

+Users need the *Show website preview info from links pasted into chat* setting under *Text & Images* enabled in order to see **Inconnu's** embeds.
+Some AV software, such as McAfee, have also been known to block embeds.